Veterinary Nursing Point System

 Grade Point Average (GPA)

-Points for students applying for a Fall 2021 program start are awarded based on the applicant's most recent College Grade Point Average (GPA).
+Points are awarded based on the applicant's most recent College Grade Point Average (GPA).
 A minimum GPA of 2.0 is required for acceptance into the program, and points are awarded for GPAs above 2.5.

 Transcripts must be in the student's application file for this evaluation to take place.
 To be eligible for points, the applicant must also have completed at least 12 credit hours of college courses.
 A maximum of 20 points is possible.